 Pinterest chooses pins from each of these three pools to display in your Smart Feed.

-But how does Pinterest decide which pins to choose?
-Well, like any search engine algorithm, Pinterest’s Smart Feed algorithm is complex and they hold their cards close to their chest.
+But how does Pinterest decide which pins to choose and how do they choose pins to show in search?
+Well, like any search engine algorithm, Pinterest’s algorithms are complex and they hold their cards close to their chest.

 However, there are 4 main factors which are known to influence whether or not your pins show up on Pinterest: